pilsprog/skyport-logic/docs/en/GAME.md

 POINTS
 ------
+Damaging a player awards you with the amount of points equivalent to the damage you inflicted on the player.
+Killing another player in addition awards you with a 20 bonus points bounty.
+Dying gives you a point penality of 80 points.
-Killing another player awards you with a certain amount of points.
-You may lose varying amounts of points by performing certain actions that incur a penality, such as not moving a turn and standing on a spawn tile beyond the initial round.
+You may also lose varying amounts of points by performing certain actions that incur a penality, such as not moving a turn and standing on a spawn tile beyond the initial round.
 After a fixed amount of time has passed, the round ends, and the player with the highest score wins.